 What is impact distribution?

 Your film is ready to go out into the world.
 There are many paths to audiences, but which is right for you?

-Possibly a launch at a festival, perhaps a theatrical run.
-Maybe you’re hoping for international TV sales, wondering which platforms you should be using online?
+Possibly your film will launch at a festival, or perhaps have a theatrical run.
+Maybe you’re hoping for international TV sales, and wondering which platforms you should be using online?
 Maybe you’ll hand your film over to a distributor.
 Maybe you won’t get any decent distribution offers.
-Or given the possibilities of the digital age, maybe you’ll decide to self distribute.
+Or, given the possibilities of the digital age, maybe you’ll decide to self-distribute, meaning that you’ll take on the bulk of the work calling theatres, calling universities, and reaching out to press (more on this below).
 Maybe you’ll do a bit of both.
 Maybe, maybe, maybe.

 We call this Impact Distribution.

 In this chapter:

 We’ll start by defining Impact Distribution in a little more detail.